 Each of these four gods have their own characteristics.
 These characteristic are passed on to the gods followers.

 If you are a Chaos Space Marine player you will be use to units that are aligned to no single Chaos God.
 This does not happen in the Chaos Daemon army.
 That is except for the Daemon Prince Be’lakor, the first Daemon.
 Word has it that some time after Be’lakor was created he used his un-aligned nature to play one chaos god against another.
 Learning from their mistake, all future Daemons where aligned to a single Chaos God.

 Games Workshop do not do a model for Be’lakor but as he is a Daemon Prince with a daemon blade and Malefic Talons.
 This means that you can take a generic Daemon Prince and state that you are using it as Be’lakor.

-- Also buy: Discount Chaos Daemons at Element Games
+- Also buy: Discount Chaos Daemon Prince from Element Games

 The daemons of Tzeentch give up brute force for magic and trickery.
 In Warhammer 40k magic is represented by psychic powers.
 Tzeentch units use these psychic powers as ranged weapons.
 Unlike the daemons that follow other chaos gods, many of the Tzeentch troop units can use magic to manifest psychic powers too.
 The downside though is that Tzeentch units are generally poor at close combat.

 Tzeentch units work well with Khorne units that can act as body guards to the more vulnerable Tzeentch units.

 Tzeentch daemons are even less grounded in the real world than other daemons.
 To show this is the game they get +1 to their invulnerable saves.
 As most daemons get +5 save this means that you only need +4 to shrug off most hits.
 This is a save though so it does not work against mortal wounds.